itsliamdowd/Learn-Swift/LessonOne/LessonOne.md

 ## The Basics of the Swift Programming Language

+### Camel Case
+A large amount of swift programmers use the "camel case" naming for naming variables

+Camel case can be used by making the first letter uncapitalized and then capitalizing the first letter of each following word without using spaces

+A couple examples would be ````myVariable, listOfFruits, and namesOfBeaches````

 ### Variables

 A variable is a value that can be altered depending on changes in the program.